serokell/blog-posts/typescript-for-haskellers/article.md

 #### Discriminated unions, or datatype analogue

-By going deeper with unions, it is possible to construct data type analog.
+Going deeper with unions makes it possible to construct an analogue of Haskell data types.
 Those are called discriminated unions.
-The main idea is to store a special property for each variant, which will allow switching on it.
+The main idea is to store a unique property for each variant that will allow switching on it.

 ```typescript
 type Result =